-Did you know that basically all clothing generates plastic waste?
-Even if you buy a garment in store it likely still came shipped in an unsustainable plastic poly bag.
+Did you know that basically all clothing is shipped in plastic?
+Even if you buy a garment in store, it likely still came shipped in a wasteful plastic poly bag.

 Poly bags are typically made from polyethylene or polypropylene, materials that require crude oil and don’t biodegrade.
-Even so, many brands use them because they protect the clothing from getting damaged since shipping can be quite dirty and wet.
+Even so, many brands use them because they protect the clothing from getting damaged during shipping, which can be quite dirty and wet.
 Without the plastic, entire shipping containers of clothing could be ruined.
-Imagine the overall environmental impact of a huge shipping container of clothing — from growing all the fibres, making and dyeing the fabrics, cutting and sewing the garments etc. which now can’t be sold because some rain leaked in and damaged all the clothes.
+Imagine the overall environmental impact and labour required to make that clothing — from growing all the fibres, making and dyeing the fabrics, cutting and sewing the garments, and more — which now can’t be sold because some rain leaked in and damaged all the clothes.
 Poly bags also keep the clothes clean in shipping warehouses or during storage.